AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_unity.md

          */
         void OnChatroomAttributesChanged(string roomId, Dictionary<string, string> kv, string from);
          /**
-         * Occurs when the custom chat room attributes (key-value) are removed.
+         * Occurs when the custom chat room attributes (key-value maps) are removed.
          *
          * @param roomId        The chat room ID.
          * @param keys          The keys of removed attributes